-A landing banking scheme consists of taking money to buy property that you promise will be developed in the future.
-It’s at best highly speculative.
+A land banking scheme consists of taking money to buy property that you promise will be developed in the future.
+As a concept, it is at best highly speculative.
 It consists of buying worthless land on the outskits of town with the hope that it will be a development target sometime in the future.
-It’s a great object for a scam because you don’t have to prove the value of the land.
+As a potential scam it’s wonderful because you don’t have to prove the value of the land.
 It’s currently worthless dirt.
 But you’re selling the dream that some developer will want it and offer you untold riches at some point in the indeterminate future.
 Selling dreams like this are a scammer’s stock in trade.

 Jamie spruiked his scheme at get rich seminars.
 At times he has “promoted increasing wealth through trading bitcoins, domain names and even blogging”, according to the Financial Review.
 Jamie’s scheme would take in investments of up to $40,000, with the promise of later paying out a big windfall.
 The problem was Jamie, according to ASIC, was running an unlawful investment business and the company itself was insolvent.
 When it was wound up, investors were left out of pocket to the tune of millions of dollars.

 It’s worth noting that one of the red flags that lead to Jamie McIntyre’s investigation was his association with failed get rich schemester Henry Kaye.
 Henry had already failed at a similar projects and was banned from managing companies for five years.
 An investigation by Fairfax media alerted ASIC, who the pursued Jamie through its legal channels.